gabrieleiannetti/tech_notes/luks.md

 Install the following package: `cryptsetup`

-# Mounting an Encrypted Device
+# Mount an Encrypted Device

 ## Check New Device First